 Any B2B or B2C marketer would be aware of the data-driven concept called cohort analysis.
 Who are the first responders to my latest marketing campaign?
 Which customers make the most number of repeat purchases?
 These are just some of the marketing-related questions that are answered by cohort analysis.
+Cohort analysis help marketers to understand consumer behavior and can be useful in analyzing customers’ sentiments and feedbacks.
 In short, cohort analysis for marketing agency can indicate whether customers love or dislike your product.

 Using B2B cohort analysis, digital marketers can start adapting their marketing messages and campaigns based on the insights gained from customer data.
 Additionally, they can customize their marketing activities and strategies for a specific target audience.